artkeller/ESP32StartupErrorAnalyzer/README.md

-# ESP32StartupErrorAnalyzer
+# ESPRIC - ESP32 Reboot Investigation and Context Integrity Check

-ESP32StartupErrorAnalyzer is an Arduino library that facilitates the analysis and handling of startup error conditions on ESP32 devices.
+ESPRIC is an Arduino library that facilitates the analysis and handling of startup error conditions on ESP32 devices.

 ## Features
 - Define conditions that are checked during startup.